Economic and industry-specific conditions

-The divisions and investments identify, assess, and manage opportunities on a decentralized basis with support from Corporate Development, Group Controlling. and Investment Management.
+The divisions and investments identify, assess, and manage opportunities on a decentralized basis with support from Corporate Development, Corporate Controlling, and Investment Management.

-Below the report shows the developments and events that could lead to a positive deviation from planning.
-The presentation is based on the risk report with the difference that the horizontal axis shows the occurrence time – that is the time until opportunities are expected to occur – and not the frequency with which they occur.
-No multiple mentions are made if the influence remains constant over the course of time.
-However, multiple mentions are made if the economic benefit changes.
-The economic benefit arises in the short, medium, long, or very long term and it is analyzed periodically.
+The report shows below the developments and events that could lead to a positive deviation from planning.
+The presentation is based on the risk report with the difference that the horizontal axis shows the time of occurrence – that is the time until opportunities are expected to occur – and not the frequency with which they occur.
+Opportunities are not mentioned more than once where their influence remains constant in the period of time.
+In the event of a changed economic advantage, multiple mentions are made.
+The economic advantage takes effect in the short, medium, long or very long term, and is considered periodically.

 Overview of opportunities

 Overall assessment of the opportunities and risk situation

 For Munich Airport as the second largest passenger airport in Germany and one of the largest airports in Europe, it is important to actively exploit any opportunities that arise and to improve its position on the market still further through constant growth.
 However, it is also a key objective of Munich Airport to recognize risks in good time and to counter them systematically.

 Accordingly, the currently anticipated impact of possible events and developments is taken into consideration in business planning every year.
 The reported opportunities and risks are defined as potential deviations going beyond the forecast corporate result.
 Munich Airport consolidates and aggregates the risks reported by the corporate divisions and Group companies, and reports quarterly to the Executive Board and shareholders.
 Opportunities are identified and managed with the involvement of the corporate divisions, Corporate Development as well as Corporate Controlling and Investment Management.

 Taking account of the current business plan, the opportunities and risk situation has scarcely changed year on year.
 No new risks were identified that might potentially have a critical impact on income.